This article focuses on determining the success rate of Pituitary Tumor Surgery while discussing its need, side-effects and procedure.

 Can a person die from Pituitary Tumor surgery?

-Do I need chemotherapy or radiation therapy after pituitary tumor surgery?
+Do I need chemotherapy or radiation therapy after pituitary tumour surgery?

-Despite being a non-cancerous tumor, most doctors recommend patients to go under chemotherapy or radiotherapy to ensure that all the abnormal cells in their body are removed, preventing the tumor from developing again in their body.
+Despite being a non-cancerous tumour, most doctors recommend patients to go under chemotherapy or radiotherapy to ensure that all the abnormal cells in their body are removed, preventing the tumour from developing again in their body.

-Explore Medmonks.com to learn more about Pituitary tumor surgery and different treatment options for other non-cancerous tumors.
+Explore Medmonks.com to learn more about Pituitary tumour surgery and different treatment options for other non-cancerous tumours.